 Furthermore, as suggested by the Atlantic Council’s Hans Binnendijk and Chris Skaluba, NATO needs to take what it has learned from managing this crisis remotely and apply it to its traditional domains of defense and deterrence.
 The ability to respond effectively to a fast-developing situation will be critical in any future scenario that falls into the Alliance’s usual purview.
 Now that the taboo of decentralized meeting has been broken, NATO leaders could be able to streamline the decision-making process in the future, making for a more agile and responsive Alliance.

 These are challenging times, and it will take patience and perseverance to come out on the other side whether that be in the near- or long-term.
 However, NATO’s proven capabilities to respond to the call of its Allies and support them in times of greatest need ensures that the Alliance will be able to emerge from this crisis strong and ready to take on the next challenge.

-Conor Rodihan is a program assistant in the Atlantic Council Scowcroft Center for Strategy and Security’s Transatlantic Security Initiative.
+Conor Rodihan is an assistant director in the Atlantic Council Scowcroft Center for Strategy and Security’s Transatlantic Security Initiative.

-Connor McPartland is a program assistant in the Atlantic Council Scowcroft Center for Strategy and Security’s Transatlantic Security Initiative.
+Connor McPartland is an assistant director in the Atlantic Council Scowcroft Center for Strategy and Security’s Transatlantic Security Initiative.